 Life Extension is a fairly new player in the supplement space, but they have quickly made a name for themselves because they dot their i’s and cross their t’s.
 Their Two-Per Day Multivitamin, while not specifically marketed to women, nonetheless addresses many of their concerns.

-What we like: Two-Per-Day multis are rich in antioxidants, folate and magnesium (which are all things we want to see in a women’s multi), and contain vitamin D to aid in calcium absorption.
+What we like: Two-Per-Day multis are rich in antioxidants, methylfolate, methylated B12 and magnesium (which are all things we want to see in a women’s multi), and contain vitamin D to aid in calcium absorption from your diet.
 With two caps per day, there is also less to swallow.
+Since this supplement provides over 100% of many nutrients, you can cut the dose in half.

 5. One a Day Multivitamin for Women

 One a Day is not messing around with their Multivitamin for Women.
-This multi addresses the specific needs of women without qualification or apology.
-One a Day also gives women a break by packing all their nutrients into a single daily capsule.
+It gives women a break by packing all their nutrients into a single daily capsule.

 What we like: If the notion of taking 2, 3 or 4 tablets a day does not appeal to you, try One a Day Multivitamin for Women.
 Don’t worry.
-There’s plenty of calcium, vitamin D, antioxidants, B12, and iron to ensure your nutritional needs are met.
+There’s a wide range of vitamins to help you meet most of your nutritional needs if your diet is lacking.

 6. NOW Supplements Eve Women’s Multivitamin